|

 Urban Council responding to owners Radion Ltd's request to open the Laindon Picture Theatre on Sundays

 recommended the application subject to a public meeting.
-Later that year on August 1st Radion (Laindon)
+Later that year on Monday 1st August, new owners Radion (Laindon) Ltd. had

 'Times of Opening' schedule from the late 1940s into the 1950s was: Monday, Thursdays and Saturdays: 1.15 pm.